rajivharlalka/rajivharlalka.github.io/content/gsoc-post-3/index.md

 categories = ["gsoc","postgresql","tech","open-source"]
 +++

 TLDR: My GSoC has finally ended.
-Can read about the development done on the [Final Report](https://github.com/rajivharlalka/gsoc23-postgres/blob/main/Final_Report.md)and here's the repository link: [Repository](https://github.com/vyruss/pg_statviz).
+Can read about the development done on the [Final Report](https://github.com/rajivharlalka/gsoc23-postgres/blob/main/Final_Report.md) and here's the repository link: [Repository](https://github.com/vyruss/pg_statviz).
 It was a great experience overall, got to learn a number of things, and things were pretty exciting.

 ---
 ---